johnsonandjohnson/Bodiless-JS/packages/fclasses/README.md

 )(Callout);
 ```

-The higher order components are reusable, so for example:
+The higher-order components are reusable, so for example:

 ```
 const withRedCalloutBorder = flow(